 Kayaking in Kerry

-Cappanalea OETC is surrounded by some of the best white-water and flat-water paddling in all of Ireland.
+Cappanalea NCOET is surrounded by some of the best white-water and flat-water paddling in all of Ireland.
 With the beautiful lakes of Killarney nearby and the exciting Glencar rivers almost outside our back door, Kayaking in Kerry has a challenge for everyone.
 The qualified instructors are renowned paddlers and some are members of the National Training and Assessment panels for Kayaking in Ireland.

-Indulge yourself in the best Gourmet food on your travels but most importantly stop, breathe the salt air and relax, this is an opportunity for you to engage with the Wild Atlantic Way in Kerry.
+Indulge yourself in the best Gourmet food on your travels but most importantly stop, breathe the salt air and relax.
+This is an opportunity for you to engage with the Wild Atlantic Way in Kerry.

 Trips tailored to match competence.
 All offshore trips require Level 4 skills as a pre-requisite.

 Cappanalea NCOET is located within easy reach of the Wild Atlantic Way and operates from many access points to the beautiful Atlantic Ocean.
 The Centre has a substantial fleet of sea-kayaks and has a number of qualified sea-kayaking instructors on staff.

 These courses aim to cater for all standards of kayakers who already have the basic foundations.
 The tours start off at an introductory level in the more sheltered coastal waters.
 Intermediate kayakers can venture further afield visiting some of the inshore islands or along some of the coastal highways.
 Advanced sea-kayakers can join in on some of the more challenging trips visiting the offshore islands or more exposed coastlines.

 All trips will take the paddlers to some of the more isolated and beautiful parts of the Kerry coastline.
 During your trip you will also learn some techniques to improve your sea-kayak skills and may get an opportunity to land on some of the off shore uninhabited islands.